You are here

 For the record, I still love Charleston, and these water bug sightings have been a part of every coastal town I’ve ever lived in or visited.
 Guess what?
 I still love every single one of these coastal towns.
 Fortunately, sightings here on the Outer Banks are rare.
 But yes, we still pay for pest control—just sayin’!

-When a guest calls about a sighting, we do our best to talk them off the ledge, using the term “Palmetto Bug” or their other nickname, “Water Bug,” to help bring the guest’s blood pressure back to normal.
-We then proceed to remind them that these bugs are harmless—unpleasant, sure, but harmless.
+When a guest calls about a sighting, we do our best to talk them off the ledge, using the term “Palmetto Bug” (the deeper the southern accent the better) or their other nickname, “Water Bug,” to help bring the guest’s blood pressure back to normal.
+We then remind them that these bugs are harmless—unpleasant, sure, but harmless.
 I’ve got to say, this recent encounter involved plenty of screams followed by laughter, which I’d file under “harmless fun.”

 Let’s clear up a myth here: Palmetto bugs (Periplaneta americana) aren’t attracted to filth, and they don’t infest like their cousins, the German Cockroach (Blattella germanica).
 They prefer warm, damp environments such as basements, crawl spaces, and outdoors around decaying organic matter, mainly plants.
 If you find one inside, they likely got lost in their wanderings in search of food, water, and a dark place to lay low for a while.
 On rare occasions, you might see one on its journey to find a cozy corner.
 I doubt the top of my pantry qualifies, but hey, it’s dark up there.
 Now, if you’ll excuse me, I’m off to buy some high-lumen lights and sleep masks.